Pancharatnam-Zak phase: Introduction

 The paper is organized as follows.
-In section (\ref{gpsec0}), the concept of the geometric phase, as defined in its generality, is briefly reviewed.
-Subsequently, the problem of a charged particle in a 1D periodic lattice, subjected to a weak electric field, is formulated and its kinematic aspects are studied in section (\ref{gpsec}), bringing out the underlying mathematical structure.
-In section (\ref{gppsec}), the adiabatic quantum dynamics of such a motion discussed in (a) single-particle case, and (b) in many-particle filled band case; and the manifestation of the geometric Pancharatnam-Zak phase in both the cases is found.
-An explicit calculation of the single-particle Pancharatnam-Zak phase for SSH and Kitaev model is provided in section (\ref{eexam}), followed by the conclusion.
+In section (\ref{panch}), the geometric phase concept, as defined in its generality, is briefly reviewed.
+Subsequently, the problem of a charged particle in a 1D periodic lattice, subjected to a weak electromagnetic field, is formulated, and its kinematic aspects are studied in section (\ref{gpsec}), bringing out the underlying mathematical structure.
+In section (\ref{gppsec}), the adiabatic quantum dynamics of such a motion discussed in (a) single-particle case and (b) many-particle filled-band case; and the manifestation of the geometric Pancharatnam-Zak phase in both the cases is found.
+An explicit calculation of the single-particle Pancharatnam-Zak phase for the SSH model is provided in section (\ref{eexam}), followed by the discussion in section (\ref{dis}).
+We further add two appendices for some details on the notion of geodesic and mathematical structure behind the Pancharatnam-Zak phase.